Gradient resummation for nonlinear chiral transport: an insight from holography: Summary of the results

-These analytical results correspond to third order derivative expansion of $\vec{J}^{\;(1)(1)}$ and $\vec{J}^{\;(1)(1)}_5$.
 Beyond the hydrodynamic limit, the TCFs are computed numerically.
 The results are presented and discussed in subsection \ref{s43}.
-We observe that none of the TCFs survives at asymptotically large $\omega\gtrsim5$.
+We observe a relatively weak dependence on $q^2$ while $\omega$-dependence is more profound: damped oscillations towards asymptotic regime around $\omega\simeq5$.
+We remark that none of the TCFs survives beyond asymptotically large $\omega\gtrsim5$.
+For the details about each TCF we refer to subsection \ref{s43}.